Abyrax/CTIS164-P2-CalculationOfIntersections/README.md

 # CTIS164 Project2 Calculation Of Intersections

-First project for CTIS164 Technical Mathematics with Programming course.
+Second project for CTIS164 Technical Mathematics with Programming course.

 Written in C/C++ using OpenGL and GLUT libraries.